ESMValGroup/ESMValTool/README.md

 ## Getting help
 The easiest way to get help if you cannot find the answer in the documentation on [readthedocs](https://esmvaltool.readthedocs.io), is to open an [issue on GitHub]((https://github.com/ESMValGroup/ESMValTool/issues).

+## Contributing
+If you would like to contribute a new diagnostic or feature, please have a look at [CONTRIBUTING.md](https://github.com/ESMValGroup/ESMValTool/blob/version2_development/CONTRIBUTING.md).